LHentges/LanceOtron/README.md

 ### Find and Score Peaks with Input

-This module build on the **Find and Score Peaks** module, but additionally calculates the p-value of the enrichment of the experimental track above the control using the Poisson distribution.
+This module build on the **Find and Score Peaks** module, but additionally calculates the enrichment p-value of the experimental track above the control using the Poisson distribution.

 #### Basic Command